Visrozar/migrator-frontend/README.md

 ## Usage
 ### URI
 * The URI field should contain your mongoDB URI without the database name
-* Make sure you allow all ip address to access your DB (so that our servers can access your DB and do the migrations, else you can also deploy our server in your cloud, after all it's open source)
+> **Note:** Make sure you allow all ip address to access your DB (so that our servers can access your DB and do the migrations, else you can also deploy our server in your cloud, after all it's open source)

 ### Database
 * This should be the name of the database on which you want to run the query